Pablo Cardozo

-Pablo Cardozo (born 23 December 1972) is a former Australian soccer striker.
+Pablo Cardozo (born 23 December 1972) is a former soccer player who played as a striker.
+Born in Argentina, he represented the Australia national team internationally.

-Career
+Club career

 Cardozo played mostly in Australia, but also had unsuccessful spells in Europe and also played in New Zealand with Waitakere United.
 Cardozo signed with the Green Gully Cavaliers for the 2009 Victorian Premier League season.

 Cardozo currently manages a youth team at Sydney Olympic.

 International career

-He also played 4 games for the Australian national team, debuting against Slovakia in a 4-team tournament held in Valparaíso, Chile and scoring once against Solomon Islands.
+Cardozo made four appearances for the Australia national team, debuting against Slovakia in a four-team tournament held in Valparaíso, Chile and scoring once against Solomon Islands.